 These are interesting times for the Brisbane Lions.

-After finishing fourth from bottom in 2018, Chris Fagan’s men bolted into flag contention in 2019 but fell to the GWS Giants in the semi-finals.
+After finishing fourth from bottom in 2018, Chris Fagan’s men bolted into flag contention in 2019 and then reached the preliminary finals in 2020.

 About the Brisbane Lions

 |2020 ladder finish:||2nd (14-3)|